Convert RTF to JSON

 Key Benefits of Converting RTF to JSON:

-- JavaScript Native: Parse with JSON.parse() instantly
+- JavaScript Native: Parse instantly with JSON.parse(), no libraries needed

-- Database Compatible: Direct storage in MongoDB, PostgreSQL
+- Database Compatible: Direct storage in MongoDB, PostgreSQL JSONB, CouchDB

 Practical Examples

-Example 1: Simple RTF Document
+Example 1: Simple RTF Document to JSON

 Input RTF file (document.rtf):